ricardobranco777/ansible-freebsd/README.md

 # ansible-freebsd

-Ansible configuration for FreeBSD 14
+Ansible configuration for FreeBSD 14 that installs:

+- Linux Binary compability layer
+- Podman on ZFS

 Run: